zhangys11/odn/README.md

 After training, you will get a keras h5 model file.
 You can further convert it to tflite format, or tfjs format.
 Then you can deploy on mobile device or browser-based apps.

+# TODO

+Add a tkinter GUI to wrapper all the ODN models.